Kathryn Dane: International career

 Dane was first selected to train with Ireland women's rugby team in 2016.
 She made her Six Nations debut, as a replacement against England, in the 2019 Women's Six Nations and got her first Six Nations' start against Italy in 2019.

 Dane started every game in the 2020 Women's Six Nations.
 In the 2021 Women's Six Nations she was again Ireland's first-choice scrum-half and started against Wales and France.

 She has also represented Ireland in tag rugby.

+Coaching

+Dane was appointed contact skills coach of Ulster Women in July 2023.

 Personal life

 Dane was a promising soccer player, lining out at centre midfield or right back for the Northern Ireland Women's Football Association at U15, U17 and U19 level, including a qualifying series for U17 European Championships.
 A direct clash between playing for the NIWA U19s and going to the European Games with the Ireland U18 Sevens team saw her concentrate on rugby.

 Dane is a chartered physiotherapist and a recipient of Irish Research Council Postgraduate grant in 2020.
 She works for FFS in Dublin and has done an internship with the Leinster Rugby Academy.
 In 2021 she is pursuing a PhD at Trinity College Dublin studying the specific effects of tackling on female rugby players.

 In December 2022 Dane suffered a brain haemorrhage whilst training.